 Accelerator-based ion beam analysis (IBA) techniques and capabilities can be applied across a range of investigations.

 Some recent research includes monitoring ambient air pollution at sites across Australia and Asia known as the aerosol sampling program (ASP), determining heavy metal pollutants in biological systems, studying the composition of archaeological artifacts and soil specimens, analysing thin films for photovoltaic (solar cell) applications, and probing materials engineering problems such as corrosion and coating delamination.
-A range of ASP publications is available online.

 Click on the technique for more information